 Troy Littleton is interested in how neuronal connections form and function, and how neurological disease disrupts synaptic communication.

-Harvey F. Lodish studies the development of red blood cells and the use of modified red cells for the introduction of novel therapeutics into the human body, as well as the development of brown and white fat cells.
+Before closing his lab, Harvey F. Lodish studied the development of red blood cells and the use of modified red cells for the introduction of novel therapeutics into the human body, as well as the development of brown and white fat cells.

 Sebastian Lourido exposes parasite vulnerabilities and harnesses them to treat infectious disease.